Tusshar Kapoor: Career

-In 2021, he made his debut as an author with a book titled ‘Bachelor Dad’ published by Penguin.
-The book chronicles his journey as a single parent.
-The book addresses the questions facing single fathers.
+In 2021, he made his debut as an author with ‘Bachelor Dad’ published by Penguin.
+The book chronicles his journey as a single parent and addresses some issues facing single fathers.
+In 2022, Kapoor starred and produced crime-thriller film Maarrich.
+He played the role of Rajiv Dixit, a fearless cop who is on the hunt to find a murderer.